NicmeisteR/GameReleaseBot/README.md

 # GameReleaseBot
-A discord bot that returns the release dates of video games
+A discord bot that returns the release dates of video games.

+Made by AndyTheNerd and PatrossDev.
+Kappa!